facebook/react-native-website/docs/pushnotificationios.md

 Unregister for all remote notifications received via Apple Push Notification service.

 You should call this method in rare circumstances only, such as when a new version of the app removes support for all types of remote notifications.
-Users can temporarily prevent apps from receiving remote notifications through the Notifications section of the Settings app.
+Users can temporarily prevent apps from receiving remote notifications through the Settings app.
 Apps unregistered through this method can always re-register.

 ---